-Throughout history, butterflies have been a subject of fascination for child and adult alike.
+Throughout history, butterflies have been a subject of fascination for children and adults alike.
 Many ancient civilizations believed that butterflies were symbols of the human spirit.
-The Greeks believed that a new human spirit was born every time a butterfly emerged from its cocoon.
-They used the same word “psyche” for both butterflies and the spirit.
+For example, the Greeks thought that a new human spirit was born every time a butterfly emerged from its cocoon.
+They used the word “psyche” for butterflies and the soul.
 Butterflies were also seen as symbols of joy and the essence of happiness.

-Roald Dahl once said “those who don’t believe in magic will never find it”.
+Roald Dahl once said, “those who don’t believe in magic will never find it”.
 Butterflies are truly magical beings.
 Their fluttering wings leave tiny vibrations and are believed to make plants happier.
-When butterflies are present, you know your on the right track with your garden.
+So when butterflies are present, you know you are on the right track with your garden.

-Butterflies have been around for over 50 million years and they evolved at least 150 million years ago.
+Butterflies have existed for over 50 million years and evolved at least 150 million years ago.
 The butterfly undergoes a complete metamorphosis.
 Metamorphosis is the process by which the caterpillar disappears into a cocoon and later emerges as a butterfly or moth.
-To this day, the mechanism of metamorphosis of caterpillars (and the human psyche) remains a mystery to science.
+To this day, the mechanism of the metamorphosis of caterpillars (and the human psyche) remains a mystery to science.

 Planning your butterfly garden

 Butterflies are an integral part of the ecosystem.
-Their main function in nature is the pollination of flowers and, consequently the production of fruits and seeds.
+Their primary function in nature is the pollination of flowers and, consequently, the production of fruits and seeds.
 Sadly butterflies are in danger!
-They are very fragile to environmental changes caused by things such as pollution, deforestation and climate change.
+They are very fragile to environmental changes caused by pollution, deforestation and climate change.
 Butterflies are recognised as indicators of biodiversity and a sign of a healthy environment.
 The disappearance of these beautiful and magical creatures is serious.

-- Choose an area in your garden that is sheltered from wind.
+- Choose an area in your garden that is sheltered from the wind.

 - Plant flowers with a flat surface to make it easier for butterflies to land.
-They are attracted to the colours red, yellow, orange, pink, purple and blue colours.
+They are attracted to the colours red, yellow, orange, pink, purple and blue.

 - Place water in the garden.
 Either a small pond or a tray of water.